Robotic Mowers 101

 Because robotic lawn mowers are too small for a collection bag, they leave those small clippings on the ground.
 The clippings serve as fertilizer and return nutrients to the ground, which can improve your lawn’s health.

 However, the biggest difference is the need to program your mower.
 Don’t let this part scare you.
 You won’t need an engineering degree to do it.
-In fact, think of it more like setting your microwave.
+In fact, you can control everything from your mobile device or a smart home hub in some cases.

 - The time of day you want your mower to operate